roleroz/rules_openscad/README.md

 ## Usage

 ### Render an object into an STL
-`bazel build //path/to:object` will render that object as an STL and store it in the `bazel-out` directory, at `bazel-out/k8-fastbuild/bin/path/to/object.stl`
+`bazel build //path/to:object` will render that object as an STL and store it in the `bazel-bin` directory, at `bazel-bin/path/to/object.stl`